 |Tea||The suggested tea place is Le Petit Café (tel 01296 624 601), five minutes from Wendover station, which is open until 4.30pm on weekdays, 5.30pm on weekends and bank holidays.
 Cocoa aficionados may instead succumb to nearby Rumsey’s Chocolaterie (tel 01296 625 060), which also serves tea and coffee and is open until 6.30pm Monday to Saturday and 6.00pm on Sunday.
 Also worth considering are the bar of the 17th century Red Lion Hotel (tel 01296 622 266) and the Shoulder of Mutton pub (tel 01296 623 223), which is close to the train station.|

-[Pre 2010 editions] Detours to avoid a new motorway and muddy fields.
-Use the website version. [details]
+[Pre 2010 editions] Detours to avoid a new motorway and a muddy field.
+Use the website version. details

 Out: (not a train station)

 Back: (not a train station)

 The out and back routes are with different train companies - check the ticket advice.

 It is not easy to return to the start of the walk by car, as the 2 stations are on different railway lines.